Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 Zipp 454 NSW carbon disc wheelset

-When you aren’t on a breakaway, going over rolling terrain, heading up climbs, or sprinting for the line, you are likely doing a lot of handling.
+You are likely doing a lot of handling when you aren’t on a breakaway, going over rolling terrain, heading up climbs, or sprinting for the line.
 And the good news is that this is another area where the 454 NSW outperforms most wheelsets.

 We experienced precise, confident, high-speed cornering.
 These carbon disc wheels do exactly what you want them to do in big arc turns, 50+mph downhills, slower switchbacks, and even quick, last-second movements.